Insert catchy title here VitoStippkow’s profile

 I'm another gamer trying to battle his backlog.
 And I'm looking forward to gain additional motivation by joining this beautiful site and community.
 I began to work on my backlog "professionally" in February 2017 and joined the site in October 2017.

-Multiplayer...oh, multiplayer...
-Rarely, but sometimes, I have a list of games I'm looking for partners.
-If you're interested, I would be happy to hear from you :)
+I have a list of games that need Multiplayer to complete all achievements.
+If you're interested in tackling them together with me, I'm happy to hear from you :)

 I rank games by this 5 star ranking: